cloudfoundry/routing-release/docs/session-affinity.md

 `JSESSIONID` cookie.
 Since the `__VCAP_ID__` cookie is the only header inspected for forwarding sticky session requests, only sending the `JSESSIONID` will not result in sticky session behavior and may actually result in undesired behavior.

+### How can I use a platform-deployed reverse proxy in front of an application that relies on sticky sessions?

+If you deploy a reverse proxy to the platform in front of your app, the backend app must return the `JSESSIONID` on every response in order to sticky sessions to work.

+### How can I tell if I got routed to a different instance than I was expecting?

+If the app instance requested in the `__VCAP_ID__` does not exist, then the Gorouter will route to another instance of the app.
+If you want to determine when this happens, the app can compare the `__VCAP_ID__` in the response to the one in the request.